rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 - call it `f(s)`
 - use other methods defined for it `f.lowerCase(s)`

-It is like that beacause functions does not have fields like structs.
+It is like that because functions does not have fields like structs.

-Last thing is to define fuction that will be compatible with `F` type.
+Last thing is to define function that will be compatible with `F` type.
 It must have one `string` argument and return `string`.
 This simple function that concatenates string with itself is good candidate to use as `F` type: